Bev Davis, President and MCCUSA Historian

 Contact Beverly: 512.755.2339 firstname.lastname@example.org

 The paths in which the MCCUSA officers joined the Hobby are varied, and Karen’s tale adds a great chapter to our history book.
-Raised in Central Florida, she was familiar with the daily workings of a citrus grove and cattle ranch.
-She began riding cutting horses, alongside her father, around the age of four and eventually began raising and showing Quarter Horses and Appaloosas of her own.
-Today, Karen calls the majestic mountains of western North Carolina home, where she has spent the past 25 years raising four fantastic children, chasing them from soccer field to basketball court, dance class to music lessons.
+Raised in Central Florida, she was familiar with the daily work of a citrus farm and breaking yearlings alongside her rancher father raising and showing Quarter Horses and Appaloosas.
+Today Karen calls the majestic mountains of western North Carolina home, and has spent the past 35 years raising four children homeschooling four fantastic children chasing them from soccer field to basketball court, softball pitch, and dance classes.
 Getting back to her roots in animal husbandry, Karen decided raising poultry would be the perfect complement to her days.
-Raising Marans since 2014, she is working with a fine flock of Birchens and a few projects.
-Karen will play an important role in bringing the Birchen variety to the Standard in future years.
-Excited to serve as the MCCUSA secretary, Karen is thrilled to be working with one of the greatest groups of people she has ever met and looks forward to the promotion of this awesome breed, alongside many of her great friends who share this common passion.
+Raising Marans since 2014, she is working with a fine flock of Wheatens and will play an important role in bringing the Birchen variety to the Standard in future years.
+Excited to serve as the MCCUSA secretary, Karen is thrilled to be working with one of the greatest groups of people she has ever met and looks forward to the promotion of this awesome breed alongside many of her great friends who share this common passion.

 Contact Karen: firstname.lastname@example.org